GP given three life sentences for 90 sex offences against female patients

 Manish Shah will spend at least 15 years in jail.

-A GP was branded a “master of deception” as he was handed three life sentences after being convicted of 90 sex offences against 24 former female patients.
+A GP convicted of 90 sex offences against 24 female patients was branded a “master of deception” as he was handed three life sentences.

 Manish Shah, who will serve at least 15 years behind bars, cited the cases of Angelina Jolie and Jade Goody to persuade patients aged between 15 and 39 to undergo unnecessary intimate examinations for his own sexual gratification, the Old Bailey heard.